asah/supervent/README.md

 # Realistic Log Generator

 A configurable, pattern-aware log generator that creates interconnected events across multiple system components.
-Designed to simulate realistic application ecosystems for testing, development, and training purposes.
+Designed to simulate realistic network ecosystems for demo, testing and training purposes.

-The current implementation, branch 3.0, generates syntactically correct but semantically meaningless events.
+The current implementation, branch 3.0, generates realistic but semantically meaningless events.
 It's one thing to generate syntactically valid logs, but quite another to generate logs that tell a coherent story about system behavior.
 Real system events have important patterns and correlations that this simplified version doesn't capture, such as:

 - Business hours patterns vs off-hours
 - Realistic error cascades